hpides/alsatian/reproducibility/readme.md

 ## Reproducing Experiments

 - **We recommend to reproduce the experiments in the order provided in this readme**.
 - Reason 1: As part of the experiment execution we download large sets of model snapshots.
-In our case these were so large that we were not able to fit all base data for all experiments on our server at the same time.
-We thus ordered the experiments in a way that consecutive experiments can avoid re-downloading datasets.
+In our case these were so large that we were not able to fit all models for all experiments on our server at the same time.
+We thus ordered the experiments in a way that consecutive experiments can avoid re-downloading datasets and that once one experiment group is finished the downloads of previous experiments can be deleted.
 - Reason 2: We ordered the experiments in increasing duration (so first experiments take a short amount of time, later ones take longer)

-- All figures mentioned under one bullet point share a large part of data (if there is only one figure per bullet point there is no sharing)
+- All figures mentioned under one bullet point share a large part of data (if there is only one figure per bullet point there might be sharing of datasets but no sharing of model snapshots)
     - Figure 5
     - Figure 12
     - Figure 17